Salisbury, Maryland: Sports

 Delmarva Shorebirds' mascot, Sherman, in the seats of Perdue Stadium.

 The Eastern Shore Baseball League was headquartered in Salisbury; two franchises, the Salisbury Cardinals and the Salisbury Indians, called the city home.
 Today, the Delmarva Shorebirds represent the town in the Carolina League.
 The Eastern Shore Baseball Hall of Fame is housed at the Arthur W. Perdue Stadium.
 The Shorebirds are a Single-A Affiliate of the Baltimore Orioles.

-Salisbury also is home to Division 3 Salisbury Seagulls.
+Salisbury also is home to Division 3 Salisbury Sea Gulls.
 The Seagulls have been dominant in football, field hockey, baseball, Men's Rugby and lacrosse, including multiple NCAA lacrosse national titles.
 Seagull Stadium hosts the university's football team while Maggs Gymnasium hosts basketball.

 Salisbury also has the Wicomico Stallions, a minor league football team; the Salisbury Rollergirls, an all-female, competitive, WFTDA-member, flat-track roller derby league; Doverdale Youth Lacrosse; the Salisbury Rhinos Youth Football; and many programs through the county's Recreation and Parks department.